 Datomic's data model - based on immutable facts stored over time - enables a physical design that is fundamentally different from traditional RDBMSs.
-Instead of processing all requests in a single server component, Datomic distributes transactions, queries, indexing, and caching to provide high availability, horizontal scaling, and elasticity.
-Datomic also allows for dynamic assignment of compute resources to tasks without any kind of preassignment or sharding.
+Instead of processing all requests in a single server component, Datomic distributes ACID transactions, queries, indexing, caching, and SQL analytics support to provide high availability, horizontal scaling, and elasticity.
+Datomic also allows for dynamic assignment of compute resources to tasks without any kind of pre-assignment or sharding.

 The durable elements managed by Datomic are called Storage Resources, including:

 - an EFS cache layer

 - operational logs

 - A VPC and subnets in which computational resources will run

 These resources are retained even when no computational resources are active, so you can shut down all the active elements of Datomic while maintaining your data.

 How Datomic Uses Storage